Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: System Model And Asymptotic Analysis

 It then follows from \eqref{LoSOptimalSNRMRT} and \eqref{LoSOptimalSNRMRTCollocated} that when the centralized IRS is placed at the strongest path, i.e., $l_{\max}=1$, we have $\gamma_{\rm distributed} \le {\gamma _{{\rm{centralized}}}}$.
 This is expected since for centralized IRS deployment, the BS only needs to concentrate its power towards one single direction, whereas it needs to split its power towards multiple IRSs for distributed IRS deployment.
 However, one should not make the simple conclusion that centralized IRS is always superior to distributed one, since the above result is obtained based on the asymptotic analysis and only single-user scenario is considered.
 For multi-user or multi-cell scenarios, it is quite likely that distributed IRS deployment is necessary due to its higher macro-diversity than centralized deployment.

-The above asymptotic analysis with ${N_t} \gg L$ shows the capability of DAM to transform the time-dispersive channel to ISI-free AWGN channel with the simple path-based MRT beamforming and delay pre-compensation.
+The above asymptotic analysis with ${N_t} \gg L$ shows the capability of DAM to transform the time-dispersive channel to ISI-free AWGN channel with the simple path-based MRT beamforming and delay pre-compensation, which provides an important insight for applying the low-complexity DAM to address the ISI issue in large antenna array systems.
 In the following, we study the DAM design for the general case with finite $N_t$ and $L$, when the orthogonal properties in \eqref{asymptoticalProperty}-\eqref{asymptoticalProperty3} do not hold.
-In this case, the three standard beamforming design approaches, namely ZF, MRT, and MMSE, are studied, on the per-path basis tailored for DAM transmission.
+In this case, the three standard beamforming design approaches, namely ZF, MMSE, and MRT, are studied, on the per-path basis tailored for DAM transmission.